 How Long Do I Have to File a Claim?

-According to California’s statute of limitations (Code of Civil Procedure § 335.1), “an action for assault, battery, or injury to, or for the death of, an individual caused by the wrongful act or neglect of another” must be filed within two years.
+According to California’s statute of limitations (Code of Civil Procedure § 335.1), “an action for assault, battery, or injury to, or for the death of, an individual caused by the wrongful act or neglect of another” must be filed within two years of the date of injury.

 Request a Free Spinal Cord Injury Case Review in San Bernardino

-If you or someone you love was recently diagnosed with a spinal cord injury after a preventable accident in San Bernardino or elsewhere in California, don’t wait to contact Jacoby & Meyers.
-During a free consultation with one of our injury attorneys, you can receive personalized answers to your legal questions and guidance on how to move forward.
-We will help you seek justice and rebuild your life.
-Call (909) 245-8920 today to reach our local law office.
+If you or someone you love was recently diagnosed with a spinal cord injury after an accident in San Bernardino or elsewhere in California, you may wish to contact Jacoby & Meyers.
+During a free consultation, you can receive information about your legal options and ask questions about the claims process.
+Call (909) 245-8920 today to reach our San Bernardino office.